 * this will depend on the person

-The medium shouldn’t matter for most as the aim is to apologize.
-You will know which medium is appropriate according to:
+The medium shouldn’t matter for most, as the primary aim is to apologize (I know this will be debatable) but you will know which medium is appropriate according to:

 Someone once illustrated unforgiveness like this… “It’s like placing the other person in a headlock but in this state, none of you can truly go anywhere.”